ROFO vs ROFR: Navigating Share Rights Transfer

 If any of the Founders (or other Shareholders) decide to Transfer (“Selling Shareholder”) all or part of the Shares held by such Selling Shareholder (“Sale Shares”) to any Person, then such Selling Shareholder unconditionally and irrevocably grants to the Investor a prior right (but not an obligation) to purchase all or a portion of the Sale Shares at the same price and on the same terms and conditions as those offered to a third party buyer.

-Founders should additionally watch out for:
+Founders should Additionally Watch out for:

 Acceptance Period: ROFR and ROFO clauses comes with an Acceptance Period which defines the duration the right holder has to respond to the offer.
 Typically, this duration is 30 days.
 Avoid having it longer than 30 days.